gatblau/europa/readme.md

 Europa uses Virtual Box base packages (does not need the extension pack).
 The base packages are released under the GNU General Public License V2.
 There is no need to purchase a commercial license, provided that the extension pack is not used.
+Commercial licenses provide access to enterprise features and support that could be needed for mission critical use of Virtual Box.
 For more information see [here](https://www.virtualbox.org/wiki/Licensing_FAQ).

 ## InteliJ Idea Licensing

 Europa has IntelliJ Idea Ultimate which comes with a 30-day trial version.
-If you intend to use it beyond the trial period, you must buy a license key from (JetBrains)[https://www.jetbrains.com/store/].
+If you intend to use it beyond the trial period, you must buy a license key from [JetBrains](https://www.jetbrains.com/store/).